 - Organizations meeting in the Library may not use the Library as a mailing address or telephone number.
 The telephone facilities of the Library shall not be available to the persons meeting in either building.

-- Groups must provide their own childcare if members bring their children.
-Children under the age of 10 must remain with an adult at all times.
+- Children under the age of 10 must remain with an adult at all times.